yongjin0213/course-review/README.md

 @app.route("/api/admin/retrieve-data", methods=["POST"])
 This endpoint is an admin endpoint meant to load the scraped data from the scripts directory in backend.
 We have 3 implemented scripts to pull from the Rate My Professor (not implemented on frontend), CUReviews, and Class roster.
 Then this endpoint runs our loading pipeline and fills the SQLite database.

+### General setup

+We have 3 main parts of the backend: db.py, app.py, scripts/.
+DB and app have standard sqlite database and endpoint stuff.
+We have 3 classes for courses, reviews, and users.
+App.py supports most basic endpoints for the api plus the retriever (see above API spec section).
+Scripts holds the scraping scripts and is called on startup via the loader function.

 ### Contributors
 @yongjin0213